neurodata/hyppo/docs/contributing.rst

 Coding Guidelines
 -----------------

-Uniformly formatted code makes it easier to share code ownership. ``mgc`` package closely follows the official Python guidelines detailed in `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__ that detail how code should be formatted and indented.
+Uniformly formatted code makes it easier to share code ownership. ``hyppo`` package closely follows the official Python guidelines detailed in `PEP8 <https://www.python.org/dev/peps/pep-0008/>`__ that detail how code should be formatted and indented.
 Please read it and follow it.